fawda123/WRTDStidal/README.md

 ## Brief description of WRTDS for tidal waters

-The original WRTDS method was adapted to relate chlorophyll concentration to salinity and time for evaluating trends in long-term water quality time series.
+The WRTDS tidal method relates chlorophyll concentration to salinity and time for evaluating trends in long-term water quality time series.
 The functional form of the model is a simple regression that relates the natural log of chlorophyll to decimal time and salinity on a sinuisoidal annual time scale (i.e., cyclical variation by year).
-Quantile regression models were used to characterize trends for conditional distributions of chlorophyll, e.g., the median or 90<sup>th</sup> percentile.
+Two basic models can be created that include fitting chlorophyll as a conditional mean or as a conditional quantile response.
+Quantile regression models can be used to characterize trends for conditional distributions of chlorophyll, e.g., the median or 90<sup>th</sup> percentile.
 An additional advantage of quantile regression is that bias associated with back-transformation of predicted values in log-space to a linear space does not occur because estimates are equivariant to non-linear, monotonic transformations.
-The models also accommodates left-censored data by using a method that builds on the Kaplan-Meier approximation for a single-sample survival function by generalizing to conditional regression quantiles.
+Mean models are more restrictive and also require an estimation of the back-transformation bias parameter.
+For both model types, left-censored observations below the minimum detection limit can be included in the data.
+Quantile models use a method that builds on the Kaplan-Meier approximation for a single-sample survival function by generalizing to conditional regression quantiles.
+The mean response is characterized using a similar approach for regression with a parametric survival model.

 The WRTDS approach obtains fitted values of the response variable by estimating regression parameters for each unique observation.
-Specifically, a unique quantile regression model is estimated for each point in the period of observation.
+Specifically, a unique regression model is estimated for each point in the period of observation.
 Each model is weighted by month, year, and salinity such that a unique set of regression parameters for each observation in the time series is obtained.
 For example, a weighted regression centered on a unique observation weights other observations in the same year, month, and similar salinity with higher values, whereas observations for different months, years, or salinities receive lower weights.
 This weighting approach allows estimation of regression parameters that vary in relation to observed conditions.
 Default window widths of six months, 10 years, and half the range of salinity are used.
+Optimal window widths can also be identified using cross-validation to evaluate the ability of the model to generalize with novel datasets.

-Predicted values were based on an interpolation matrix from the quantile regression.
-A sequence of salinity values based on the minimum and maximum values for the data were used to predict chlorophyll using the observed month and year.
+Predicted values were based on an interpolation matrix from the regression.
+A sequence of salinity values based on the minimum and maximum values for the data are used to predict chlorophyll using the observed month and year.
 Model predictions are linearly interpolated from the grid using the salinity value closest to the actual for each date.
 Normalized values are also obtained from the prediction grid that allow an interpretation of chlorophyll trend that is independent of any variation related to salinity changes.
 Normalized predictions are obtained for each observation date by assuming that salinity values for the same month in each year were equally likely to occur across the time series.
 For example, normalization for January 1<sup>st</sup> 1974 considers all salinity values occuring on January 1<sup>st</sup> for each year in the time series as equally likely to occur on the observed data.
 A normalized value for January 1<sup>st</sup> 1974 is the average of the predicted values using each of the salinity values as input, while holding month and year constant.
 Normalization across the time series is repeated for each observation to obtain salinity-normalized predictions.

 ## Installing the package